 “Until one is committed, there is hesitancy, the chance to draw back, always ineffectiveness.
 Concerning all acts of initiative and creation, there is one elementary truth…that the moment one definitely commits oneself, then providence moves too.
 All sorts of things occur to help one that would never otherwise have occurred . . .
 Whatever you can do or dream you can, begin it.
 Boldness has genius, power and magic in it.
 Begin it now.”

-Still, it takes guts to pick up the phone and make a psychotherapy appointment.
+Still, it takes guts to pick up the phone and make an appointment.
 Rarely do we decide to change until the pain we’re in is worse than the fear of the unknown.
 The familiar is safe even when it hurts.
-Often people feel uneasy about starting therapy but may not be fully aware of why or what is the source of their problems.
-Identifying the reasons why you’re ambivalent and finding out what to expect can help put you at ease.
-More
+Feeling powerless, distrustful, or self-critical may be contributing to your problems.
+Counseling helps you sort out the cause and find solutions.

 Individual Therapy

-Sessions are 45 minutes, and due to Covid19, I’m working only by telephone.
-Clients notice changes in the first few weeks.
-I can do an evaluation and advise you on the origin of your problem, solutions, and best treatment approach, but am not currently doing long-term therapy.
+Therapy is available for California residents.
+Sessions are by telephone.
+The first appointment includes an evaluation and assessment of your present situation and the origin of your problem, as well as solutions and the best treatment approach.
+I’m not currently doing long-term therapy.
 To schedule an appointment, you may use the Coaching Agreement, below, or if you prefer and want to use health insurance, email me for a therapy intake form to download, print, sign, and return.

 Coaching

 Coaching is offered for individuals and couples outside California.
-Coaching sessions are by phone for 45Â or 30 minutes.
+Coaching sessions are by telephone for 45 or 30 minutes.
 International calls may be made on WhatsApp.
-I can do an evaluation and advise you on the origin of your problem, solutions, and best treatment approach, but am not currently doing long-term coaching.
-If you want, I give assignments to help you go deeper with the material we discuss.
+The first appointment includes an evaluation and assessment of your present situation and the origin of your problem, as well as solutions and the best treatment approach.
+I’m not currently doing long-term coaching.
 Coaching is not covered by medical insurance.
 However, if you’re in California, check with your provider to find out whether phone therapy is a covered service.

 The fee is $250 for the first individual session (or $260 for a conjoint session), which is 50 min.
 Subsequent 45 min. sessions are $200 and $250, respectively.
 A 30-min. individual session is $150.
-Upon scheduling an appointment, pay via Venmo or Zelle through your bank, which includes all transaction fees.
-To pay by credit card or e-check, you may use Paypal by clicking PayPal.Me/DarleneLancerLMFT and add $10 to cover transaction fees.
+Payment is due upon scheduling an appointment.
+Send money with Zelle through your bank to info at darlenelancer dot com, which includes all transaction fees.
+To pay by credit card or e-check, use Paypal by clicking PayPal.Me/DarleneLancerLMFT, and add $10 to cover transaction fees.
+You can also pay via Paypal on the Contact page of my website.
+Feel free to email me if you have any questions.

 To schedule an appointment, complete the Coaching Agreement.
 Feel free to email me if you have any questions.
 (For dates, click the drop-down arrow to choose the correct year, month, and day.)